Troubleshooting Sitemap source issues

 • Accessing the page content requires form authentication.

-• Automatic form authentication is configured on the source.
+• Form authentication is configured on the source.

-• When trying to access that page in a browser, the automatic form authentication Form URL page is displayed.
+• When trying to access that page in a browser, the form authentication Login page address page is displayed.
 Typing in the credentials and submitting the login page brings up the page to be indexed.

-Cause: The authentication confirmation method may not be configured properly.
+Cause: The authentication validation method may not be configured properly.

-Resolution: Open your source.
-Ensure the Confirmation method you have selected and the associated Value are adequate.
+Resolution: Access your source configuration.
+Ensure the Validation method you selected and the associated Value are adequate.

 Redirection to login page issue